 For this recipe, wild rice and chick peas (also called garbanzo beans) kick up their heels in a spring fling with pea sprouts and kumquats.
 The dish can serve as entree for a vegetarian meal or alongside any meat or poultry main.
-If you would like some sauce, yogurt swirled with some chopped fresh mint is an easy fix.
+If you would like some sauce, yogurt swirled with chopped fresh mint is a good and easy fit.

 1/2 cup raw wild rice